hbctraining/publication_perfect/lessons/02_ggplot2_syntax.md

 > _**NOTE:** Don't be alarmed by any conflict statements when loading this library, these statements are just informing you of packages that are currently loaded that have functions with the same name._

 The `ggplot2` syntax takes some getting used to, but once you become comfortable with it, you will find it's extremely powerful and flexible.
-To start learning about `ggplot2` syntax we are going to re-create figure 4 from the Baizabal et al. (2018) paper.
+To start learning about `ggplot2` syntax we are going to re-create the figure 4 scatterplot from the Baizabal et al. (2018) paper.
 We will build the figure below using the layering approach employed by `ggplot2`.
 We will highlight the purpose and utility of each layer we add, while highlighting it's flexibility and customization options.

 <p align="center">
 <img src="../img/radial_glia.jpeg" width="300">